Bernard Walke: Personal life

 Bernard Walke was the eldest of three sons of a Tractarian clergyman who was vicar of Redlynch in Wiltshire.

 Walke married artist Anne Fearon in 1911.
 The couple were described by Newlyn School artist Laura Knight:

 They were both long and thin, and Ber always wore dandy silk socks – he was not in the least like a parson to look at.
 A man with ideals that he lived up to – he was big-hearted enough to understand anyone and had it in him to enjoy vulgar fun as much as any.
 After we became intimate we often went to stay with the Walkes at St Hilary, as simple as any monastery in its furnishings.

 Walke was described as "a monastic looking man" and his dress was unusual; it included a long black cloak and a hat somewhat resembling a sombrero.
 For transport he used a donkey shay.
 In 1932 he had two horses (one given him by A. J. Munnings) and a pony.
 The pair had no children.
 After Walke had resigned his living in 1936 the couple settled in Mevagissey at The Battery.
-Bernard died on 25 June 1941 and was buried in the Lelant Churchyard, Cornwall.
+Bernard died on 25 June 1941 and was buried in the churchyard of Lelant, Cornwall.
 Annie Walke died in 1965 and was buried in St Erth churchyard, Cornwall, site unknown.